 On May 1, 1996, the Corporation borrowed \$11,175,000 to finance a new health facility and to defease the Mark Twain Hospital District Insured Revenue Bonds Series 1986A (the Series 1986A Bonds) previously issued by the District.
 In exchange for assuming the District's debt obligation, the Corporation has been granted a prepaid lease payment to the District that has been recorded as a long-term liability in the accompanying financial statements.
-The prepaid rent will be amortized over the remaining life of the Series 1986A Bonds, originally scheduled to be repaid in full in 2004.
+The prepaid rent is being be amortized over the life of the lease agreement with the Corporation.